Koninklijke Philips N.V. – Annual report – 31 December 2022

 Consent decree

 On August 26, 2021, the US Food and Drug Administration (FDA) commenced an inspection of the Philips Respironics manufacturing facility in Murrysville, Pennsylvania and provided Philips Respironics with its preliminary inspectional observations on November 9, 2021.
 Philips Respironics responded to the FDA’s inspectional observations in December 2021, which described the actions already taken by the company, as well as additional planned actions.
 Philips Respironics is also providing periodic updates to the FDA on its progress for the planned actions.
-In July 2022, Philips started discussions with the DoJ acting on behalf of the FDA on a consent decree that would address compliance requirements for future sales, the resolution of the inspectional findings and the completion of the recall.
-At the end of December 2022, the discussions are ongoing.
+In July 2022, Philips started discussions with the DOJ, acting on behalf of the FDA on a consent decree that would, among other things, address compliance requirements for future sales, the resolution of the inspectional findings and the completion of the recall.
+On January 29, 2024, Philips announced that it agrees on the terms of a consent decree with the DOJ, representing the FDA.
+For further details please see Subsequent events, starting on page 219.

-On April 8, 2022, Philips Respironics and certain of Philips’ subsidiaries in the US received a subpoena from the US DoJ to provide information related to events leading to the Respironics recall.
+On April 8, 2022, Philips Respironics and certain of Philips’ subsidiaries in the US received a subpoena from the DOJ to provide information related to events leading to the Respironics recall.
 The relevant subsidiaries are cooperating with the investigation.
-The criminal and civil investigation is being conducted by the US DoJ’s Consumer Protection Branch and Civil Fraud Section, and the US Attorney’s Office for the Eastern District of Pennsylvania.
+The criminal and civil investigation is being conducted by the DOJ’s Consumer Protection Branch and Civil Fraud Section, and the US Attorney’s Office for the Eastern District of Pennsylvania.
 Given the early stages of the investigation, the company is not able to reliably estimate the financial impact, if any.

 Product liability claims

-Following the voluntary recall notification, a number of civil complaints have been filed in several jurisdictions against Philips Respironics and certain of its affiliates (including the company) generally alleging economic loss, personal injury and/or the potential for personal injury allegedly caused by devices subject to the recall.
+Following the voluntary recall notification, a number of civil complaints have been filed in several jurisdictions against Philips Respironics and certain of its affiliates (including the company) generally alleging economic loss, personal injury and/or the potential for personal injury allegedly caused by the Recalled Devices.

 In the United States, consumer and commercial class action lawsuits have been filed alleging economic loss and medical monitoring claims.
 Individual personal injury lawsuits have also been filed.
 On October 8, 2021, a Multi-District Litigation (MDL) in the US District Court for the Western District of Pennsylvania was formed, and most of these class action and personal injury lawsuits have been consolidated in the MDL for pre-trial proceedings.
-As of December 31, 2022, plaintiffs have filed a consolidated economic loss class action complaint on behalf of device users, hospitals, and insurers and other third-party payers, a consolidated medical monitoring class action complaint on behalf of device users, and over 300 individual personal injury complaints.
-The company anticipates that the number of individual personal injury complaints will increase in 2023.
+As of December 31, 2023, plaintiffs have filed a consolidated economic loss class action complaint on behalf of device users, hospitals, and insurers and other third-party payers, a consolidated medical monitoring class action complaint on behalf of device users, and over 600 individual personal injury complaints.
+The company anticipates that the number of individual personal injury complaints will continue to increase in 2024.

 In September 2022, the MDL court established a voluntary, court-approved census registry, and associated tolling, for potential claimants who have not filed claims, but may file claims in the future, relating to the Recalled Devices.
-The census registry replaces the private tolling agreement that had been in effect before the establishment of the census registry.
+The census registry replaced the private tolling agreement that had been in effect before the establishment of the census registry.
 At the time of termination, approximately 60,000 individuals had entered into the private tolling agreement.
 In the event these individuals wish to pursue or preserve their claims, they will need to file a lawsuit or register on the census registry.
-By December 31, 2022, approximately 13,500 individuals had joined the census registry.
-The company anticipates that the number of individuals on the census registry will increase in 2023.
+By December 31, 2023, approximately 57,000 individuals had joined the census registry.
+The company anticipates that the number of individuals on the census registry will increase in 2024.
+To better assess the claimed injuries and their relation, if any, to use of the Recalled Devices, Philips Respironics is working to require census registrants to supplement the information they are required to submit in the census registry established by the MDL court.

 In Australia, a consumer class action lawsuit alleging personal injury was filed against the company’s subsidiary Philips Electronics Australia Ltd on October 4, 2021.
-In the course of 2022, the plaintiff in the case has sought leave of the court to discontinue the class action citing that there is insufficient evidence to warrant the continuation of the class action and that since the issue of proceedings, Philips Respironics has been repairing, replacing, or refunding the devices which are the subject of the recall, meaning that any compensation relating to financial loss would be relatively confined.
-It is expected that the case will be discontinued in the first half of 2023.
+In the course of 2022, the plaintiff in the case sought leave of the court to discontinue the class action citing that there is insufficient evidence to warrant the continuation of the class action and that since the issue of proceedings, Philips Respironics has been repairing, replacing, or (partially) refunding the devices which are the subject of the recall, meaning that any compensation relating to financial loss would be relatively confined.
+During the process for withdrawal of the case, a new lead plaintiff came forward in the second half of 2023 and is now continuing the class action.

 While the company believes it is probable that these lawsuits will in the aggregate lead to an outflow of economic resources for Philips Respironics or other Philips entities, given the significant uncertainty regarding the nature of the relevant events and potential obligations, the company is not currently able to reliably estimate the amount of the obligation associated with these various lawsuits.
 The final outcome of the lawsuits and the cost to resolve them cannot currently be determined due to a number of variables, including uncertainty regarding the ultimate number of claimants and their allegations.
-Moreover, Philips Respironics has not yet completed its test and research program for all of the categories of the Recalled Devices.
+Moreover, Philips Respironics has not yet completed its test and research program, including the additional testing requested by the FDA, for the Recalled Devices.

 Securities claims

-On August 16, 2021, a securities class action complaint was filed against the company, its former CEO and its CFO in the United States District Court for the Eastern District of New York alleging violations of the Securities Exchange Act of 1934 causing damage to investors.
+On August 16, 2021, a securities class action complaint was filed against the company, its former CEO and its CFO in the US District Court for the Eastern District of New York alleging violations of the Securities Exchange Act of 1934 causing damage to investors.
 On January 3, 2022, the lead plaintiff in the case filed its amended complaint seeking to represent individuals that purchased Philips shares between February 23, 2016, through November 12, 2021.
-Following the filing and briefing of the company’s motion to dismiss in the first half of 2022, plaintiff filed a second amended complaint on November 30, 2022, in which the alleged damage period was expanded to include certain share price declines that were allegedly based on disclosures made in 2022.
+Following the filing and briefing of the company’s motion to dismiss in the first half of 2022, plaintiff filed a second amended complaint on November 30, 2022, naming an additional defendant and expanding the alleged damage period to include certain share price declines that were allegedly based on disclosures made in 2022.
 The second amended complaint now focuses on share price declines that allegedly occurred as a result of various disclosures starting on April 26, 2021 through October 2022.
-The company’s motion to dismiss the second amended complaint is due in the first quarter of 2023.
+The company’s motion to dismiss the second amended complaint was filed in the first quarter of 2023.
+As of December 31, 2023, that motion is still pending with the Court.

 It is the company’s assessment that it is possible but not probable that these cases could lead to a certain outflow of economic resources.
 The company is not able to reliably estimate the financial impact, if any.
 An adverse outcome of these cases could have a material impact on the company’s consolidated financial position, results of operations and cash flows.